HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/tugboats.md

 # Trivia

-- The Tugboats were designed by Platonthek and emeraldneo
 - In real life, tugboats are a type of boat that is usually used to move other vessels out of dangerous or crowded by using a tow line.
 Earlier versions were powered by steam engines, which have now been replaced by diesel engines.

 # History